Music of Finland

 The music of Finland can be roughly divided into folk music, classical and contemporary art music, and contemporary popular music.

 The folk music of Finland belongs to a broader musical tradition, common amongst Balto-Finnic people, sung in the so-called Kalevala metre.
-Though folk songs of the old variety became progressively rarer in western Finland, they remained common in eastern parts of the country, mainly Karelia.
+Though folk songs of the old variety became progressively rarer in western Finland, they remained common in far eastern parts of the country, mainly Savonia and Karelia.
 After the publication of Kalevala, this music gained popularity again.
 In the west, mainstream Nordic folk music traditions prevail.
 The Sami people of northern Finland have their own musical traditions, known as Sami music.
 Finnish folk music has undergone a roots revival, and has become a part of popular music.

 In the field of classical and contemporary art music, Finland has produced exceptional numbers of musicians and composers.

 Contemporary popular music includes a heavy metal scene like other Nordic countries, as well as prominent rock and pop bands, jazz musicians, hip hop performers and makers of dance music.
 A Schlager scene with bandstand dancing shows that the local variety of tango is popular.